luzinbar/DSPS-assignment1/README.txt

 - A quick brief:
 We divided the manager's work into two threads:
-One is the CreateMissionsManager who is responsible for creating app handlers for each local application (which is a thread from the thread pool, handling the entire work related to the specific application), and terminate the entire program when a terminate message arrives (app handlers, workers, buckets and queues).
+One is the CreateMissionsManagerÂ who is responsible for creatingÂ app handlersÂ for each local application (which is a thread from the thread pool, handling the entire work related to the specific application), and terminate the entire program when a terminate message arrives (app handlers, workers, buckets and queues).
-The second is ReceiveMissionsManager who is responsible for sending each app handler the relevant file after the workers finished converting it.
+The second isÂ ReceiveMissionsManagerÂ who is responsible for sending each app handler the relevant file after the workers finished converting it.

 1. After the first local application initializes the manager, the main manager creates an SQS from the workers to the manager.
 Moreover, the main manager is responsible to create all the common fields for both CreateMissionsManager and ReceiveMissionsManager.